yatima1460/yatima1460.github.io/services.md

 # Contracting

-In terms of establishing a contract between us we can do a B2B contract with my entity in EU
+In terms of establishing a contract between us we can do a B2B contract with my entity

 # Price